gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### GNU Stow

-The shell configuration is finalized.
-Although we are done, we have now a lot of dotfiles lying around in the `$HOME` directory.
+Although we are done with the shell configuration, we have now a lot of dotfiles lying around in the `$HOME` directory.
 A good way to manage them would be `git`.
-Unluckily, we cannot put our full `$HOME` directory in a git repository.
-Here [GNU Stow](https://www.gnu.org/software/stow/) comes into play.
-_GNU Stow_ uses symbolic links to manage a group of dotfiles inside a single folder.
+Unluckily, we cannot put our `$HOME` directory in a git repository.
+Here [GNU Stow](https://www.gnu.org/software/stow/) comes into play. _GNU Stow_ uses symbolic links to manage a group of dotfiles inside a single folder.
 This is exactly what we want.
 Let's go through a simple example:

 ```bash
 # create dotfiles folder somewhere